Dillom

-Dylan León Masa (born 5 December 2000), known professionally as Dillom, is an Argentine rapper.
+Dylan León Masa (born 5 December 2000), known professionally as Dillom, is an Argentine music artist.
 Based in Buenos Aires, he rose to fame in 2018 with the self-produced track "Dripping".
 One of the most prominent figures in the "second wave of Argentine trap", he is known for his "saturated, euphoric" sound and "raw" lyricism.
 His debut album, Post Mortem, was released in 2021.

 Early life

 Dillom was born on 5 December 2000, in Balvanera, Buenos Aires and was raised in Colegiales by his parents.
 They divorced when he was only 8 years old.
 His mother became addicted to drugs and eventually ended up in jail.
 This situation made Dillom move in with his father, who had converted to Orthodox Judaism and was living with his new girlfriend.
 During an interview with El Planteo, he described living with his father negatively: "They went full-on old-fashioned, Orthodox, and I've never been an Orthodox.
 In fact, I wasn't even Jewish [...]
 They suddenly made me follow their customs, didn't let me use my phone or do homework on Fridays because it was Shabbat."
 Their troubled relationship made his father kick him out of his house.
-Dillom slept in a plaza and later moved with a friend.
+Dillom slept in a plaza and later moved in with a friend.